IBMStreams/sample.edge-mnist-notebook/README.md

 some additional analytics or action on those images and metrics, across all instances of the micro-edge application, the current metro-edge application just aggregates them and exposes them as Streams Views so that local notebooks can perform interactive analysis of the current behavior.
 The `render-metro-views` notebook is an example of this.
 1. Open the `render-metro-views.jupyter-py36` notebook in CP4D for editing and execution.
+In CP4D v3.5, be sure to specify to use Python 3.6.
 2. Be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) is set appropriately to match your environment, as above.
 3. Execute the cells in the notebook.
    -  While the early cells simply set up the Streams View connection queues, the last three sections are more notable,